Automated Captions and Subtitles for Videos

 Woman in a blue striped shirt talking and gesturing with her hands during a Biteable video call, with closed captioning icon visible.

-1. Audio is processed through a speech recognition model
+1. The audio track is processed through a speech recognition model

 3. Captions appear as an editable text layer inside the video editor

-Some platforms extend this further by offering automatic translation, creating subtitles in multiple languages from the original transcription.
+Some platforms extend this by offering automatic translation, generating subtitle tracks in multiple languages from the original transcription.

-Captions are designed for accessibility and typically include spoken dialogue as well as non-speech cues such as pauses or sound effects.
-Subtitles focus on dialogue only and are commonly used for language translation.
+Captions are designed for accessibility and include spoken dialogue plus non-speech cues such as sound effects or speaker labels.
+Subtitles focus on dialogue only and are used mainly for language translation.
+Most video platforms support both, but the level of customization varies.

 Common Use Cases for Automated Captions